Wars and muskets

 Signing the treaty

-Early European settlement and the relocation of the capital from Russell to Auckland in the 1840s and 1850s meant there was pressure for land.
+Early European settlement and the relocation of the capital from Russell to Auckland in 1841 meant there was pressure for land.
 By 1850 most of the usable land in Auckland had been purchased by Europeans.
 Promises to establish ‘generous reserves’ were overruled or ignored.
 By 1860 over 40% of Auckland’s Māori land had been lost.
 In addition, an estimated 40,500 hectares of land in south Auckland was confiscated under the New Zealand Settlements Act 1863.

 By 1936, Māori in Auckland possessed less than four hectares per head.
 The lands of Te Kawerau-a-Maki, Ngāi Tai and Ngāti Pāoa in the Waitākere and Hūnua Ranges were used for supplying Auckland’s water, and eventually became regional parks.
 In 1951 Ngāti Whātua, who occupied the last significant Māori bastion at Ōkahu Bay in Ōrākei, were systematically evicted, their houses demolished and meeting houses burned.
 Ngāti Te Ata and Te Wai-o-Hua continued to lose much of their lands around Manukau Harbour well into the 20th century.
 It was taken under the Public Works Act for projects such as Auckland airport, Māngere sewage works and the steel mill at Waiuku.